nexiality/documentation/userguide/UnderstandingProjectStructure.md

 The `template/` directory contains 4 files:
 - **nexial-data.xlsx**: contains formatting rules to help differentiate between Nexial-specific data element and application-specific / custom data element.
 Technically one wouldn't need this template per se.
-But it is recommended to use this template for your new data file for consistency sake.
+But it is recommended to use this template for your new data file for consistency's sake.
 - **nexial-macro.xlsx**: contains the basic template of a Nexial macro script (reusable steps).
 See [base &raquo; `macro(file,sheet,name)`](../commands/base/macro(file,sheet,name)) for more details about macros.
 - **nexial-script.xlsx**: the basic template of a test script.
 - **nexial-testplan.xlsx**: the basic template of a test plan.

-Once you copy one of these template to your project directory, remember to (1) place it in the designated location (`script/` for scripts, `data/` for data, etc.), and (2) rename according to [convention](#nexial-project-structure).
+Generally speaking, it is recommended to use the [`nexial-project`](BatchFiles#nexial-project) batch file to add new artifact.
+This batch file provides a number of fail-safe automation that keep your project more manageable.
+However, if you prefer, you may copy any of these "template" artifacts into your project.
+If you copy one of these templates to your project directory, remember to (1) place it in the designated location (`script/` for scripts, `data/` for data, etc.), and (2) rename according to [convention](#nexial-project-structure).

 Lastly, the templates are shipped with each build.
-They already contain the latest set of commands available for each build.
+They contain the latest set of commands available in each build.

-<script>jQuery(document).ready(function () { newProjectStructureSelect(); });</script>